sciZer0/7/v/README.md

 Some of the first names of such lists might be Anatoly Yakovenko and Fiatjaf, for example.
 </i>

+<h1>About DeFi</h1>

+In DeFi as it is made now, there is one fundamental problem.
+DeFi should be made in another way in order to solve the problem.
+And this is beyond the scope of this article.

 <h1>About NFTs</h1>

 NFTs are here to stay.